smithy-security/docs/docs/reference/components/git-clone.md

 description: 'Source component that clones a repository for scanning'
 sidebar_position: 1
 ---

 # Git Clone

 This source component lets Smithy clone a repository from GitHub, GitLab or BitBucket.

 ## How to use

 ### Open-Source

-1. Add the Git clone helm package to the pipeline settings:
+1. Add the Git clone Helm package to the pipeline settings:

 ```
 ---
 # file: ./my-pipeline/kustomization.yaml